clivetong/Talks/QuickDiveIntoNoSQL/README.md

  <!-- .slide: data-background="#ff0000" -->

-This is the start of some slides for Redgate's Level Up conference in June<!-- .slide: data-fullscreen -->
+This is the start of some slides for Redgate's Level Up conference in June

 ---

-#### Where are we going to cover?
+#### What are we going to cover?

 - What does NoSQL mean?

 - Why not always relational?
-The challenges and fixes
+The challenges.

 - The famous four (+1)